When you run a small company, large company, or just have a lot of documents and photos you don’t want to lose, you need some digital storage.

 Cloud storage is a service model through which digital data is stored, backed up remotely, and managed, and is made available to the users who use the network to access the data.
 Generally, that network, unless you’re a big corporation, is going to be the internet.
-Which means you can access your data from any internet capable device, anywhere in the world, as long as you can log into your account.
+This means you can access your data from any internet-capable device, anywhere in the world, as long as you can log into your account.

 - A user wanting to save 2000 photos will need about 4 gigabytes.

 - A user wishing to save 22 minutes of video will need about 8 gigabytes.